beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/TalentLand.png)

-**LXAI Coaching Program**

-We are glad to announce a new venture: the LatinX in Computer Vision coaching program!
+**March 15th, 2024**  I am super glad to announce a new venture: the **LatinX in Computer Vision coaching program**!
 Our goals is to increase the visibility of the research done in LATAM.
 Get to know the research done by LatinX researchers and become the new generation of researchers in Computer Vision and AI!
 Work along well-known professors and researchers around the world!
 Polish your resume, learn about opportunities for carrying out post-graduate studies and learn about the exciting work of computer vision!
 We are organizing exciting sessions to meet the LatinX in AI community and people that have attended conferences such as CVPR and MICCAI!
-We are also inviting prospective students & coaches to publish a dissemination article on field of computer vision in the Komputer Sapiens Magazine (SMIA)
+We are also inviting prospective students & coaches to publish a dissemination article on field of computer vision in the **Komputer Sapiens Magazine (SMIA)**

 Don't miss this opportunity!
 More details: https://latinxinai.org/cvpr-2024